ericmelvin/cs240prj_ccb/doc.md

 ## Project Description
-Build an application to compare the implementation of binary search trees and red hat trees.
+Build an application to compare the implementation of binary search trees and red black trees.